Luos-io/Documentation/src/pages/high/ros.md

 ROS 2 is the default version but backward compatibility with ROS 1 is ensured via the official ROS 1 bridge.
 You can get an example of an application using Luos modules in ROS 2 with the [bike sharing example](https://github.com/aubrune/luos_bike_alarm_example).

 In this tutorial, we will assume you're using ROS 2.
-If you want to communicate with a ROS 1 ecosystem, follow this quickstart anyway since ROS 2 needs to be installed and then refer to this [ROS 1 guide](./ros/ros1.md).
+If you want to communicate with a ROS 1 ecosystem, follow this quickstart anyway since ROS 2 needs to be installed and then refer to the [Retrocompatibility with ROS 1](./ros/ros1.md) page.

 ## A few ROS-applied-to-Luos concepts